Manny Pacquiao beats Keith Thurman by split decision

 Two judges scored the bout 115-112 for Pacquiao, while Glenn Feldman scored it 114-113 for Thurman.
 The Associated Press also scored it 115-112 for Pacquiao.

 Pacquiao appeared to be declining as recently as two years ago, when he lost a listless decision to Jeff Horn.
-But while his political career flourished, Pacquiao returned to the ring a year ago and put together solid back-to-back victories over Lucas Matthysse and Adrien Broner.
+But while his political career flourished, Pacquiao also revived his ring career with solid back-to-back victories over Lucas Matthysse and Adrien Broner.

-Thurman represented another major step up in competition to rejoin the welterweight elite — and Pacquiao bolted out of the gate to show he was worthy of this matchup between two fighters who owned versions of the WBA welterweight title.
+Thurman represented another major step up in competition, but Pacquiao’s strong start quieted any speculation that he would suddenly look old in a matchup with an elite welterweight champion.

+Thurman’s effort was impressive on paper: He landed slightly more punches than the famously active Pacquiao, and his 192 power punches landed were the most by any Pacquiao opponent in his 43 fights that were tracked by CompuBox.
+But Pacquiao had a dominant jab, and he outworked Thurman in the 12th round, throwing 56 punches to win the round on two judges’ cards.

 Both fighters started quickly with a series of good-looking exchanges, but Pacquiao changed the bout in an instant.
 He moved forward to land a left to the body and a right hook that sent Thurman to the canvas with 25 seconds left in the first round.